 From ArcGIS Pro, you can author and share web scene layers that are stored as items in your active portal.
-You can share 3D point, multipatch, building, and LAS datasets as a web scene layer from either a local or global scene.
+You can share 3D point, multipatch, building, LAS datasets, and voxel data as a web scene layer from a 3D scene.

 Web scene layers can be published from either a scene layer package (.slpk) or an associated feature layer.
 You can interact with the data through pop-ups and can modify the symbology of the layer.
 Web scene layers with an associated feature layer provide richer statistics used for symbology, allow you to search and query for features not in the current view, and support editing workflows.
 For more information about how web scene layers are used, see What is a scene layer?